Mavlarn/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 Fill in the missing steps data with mean value of that interval.
+For all missing value, fillin mean value of that interval of all days (which is alrady got in previous step).

 ```r
 ## get data contain NA